-An audit was conducted on the Marshall County Commission, Marshall County, Alabama, for the period October 1, 2018 through September 30, 2019, by Examiners Cade Burk and Alex Laroye.
-I, Cade Burk, served as Examiner-in-Charge on the engagement, and under the authority of the Code of Alabama 1975, Section 41-5A-19, I hereby swear to and submit this report to you on the results of the audit.
+An audit was conducted on the Marshall County Commission, Marshall County, Alabama, for the period October 1, 2019 through September 30, 2020.
+Under the authority of the Code of Alabama 1975, Section 41-5A-19, I hereby swear to and submit this report to you on the results of the audit.